Ajfaust/Sylenium/README.md

-An expense tracker using React and NodeJS
+An expense tracker using React and a [.NET API backend](https://github.com/Ajfaust/SyleniumServer)